 In the Rockies you can find breathtaking activities regardless the season.
 From winter skiing, snowboarding and tubing to summer mountain biking, hiking, camping, and boating.
 Some ski resorts also take care of the tourists who prefer to have their vacation in summer.
 You don’t have to wait until the slopes are covered with snow to slide down them.

-You can try an alpine slide, which allows hitting amazing slopes at soaring speeds even when it’s hot outside.
-Alpine slides are extremely popular in Colorado due to the length of sliding tracks and beautiful landscapes.
+You can try an alpine slide or mountain coaster, which allows hitting amazing slopes at soaring speeds even when it’s hot outside.
+Alpine slides and coasters are extremely popular in Colorado due to the length of sliding tracks and beautiful landscapes.
 Let us look at the best seven places in Colorado where you can try this exciting activity.

 1. Winter Park’s Alpine Slide